top of page

 Slavik is an avid film and gaming fan, with a long interest in the World of Warcraft games, Tekken, Street Fighter and also has always appreciated the mobster genre, particularly highlighting Casino, The Godfather and Goodfellas.
 His unique perspective from the game world adds even yet another layer to the user's feel of reading a comic that feels like an immersive experience.

-After writing, directing and shooting several short films, music videos and commercials Slavik and Jack joined together to write and develop several animated series, an interactive game called Pirates ArrBCs, and ultimately began writing and developing The Daily Mobster for the graphic novel format.
+After writing, directing and shooting several short films, music videos and commercials, Slavik joined Jack to write and develop several animated series, an interactive game called "Pirates ArrBCs", and ultimately began writing and developing The Daily Mobster for the graphic novel format.

 liz chun

 Writer and show-creator, Liz Chun brings her extensive experience in writing that you may know from Madagascar: A Little Wild, DreamWorks' The Bad Guys series, Trollstopia as well as being the creator, writer and voice actress in (Not) Hero.
-Liz co-writes the issues along with Slavik and Jack and brings a unique perspective absurdist humor to ensure our world stays as unique and true to the source material as possible while introducing fresh ideas to keep the plot exciting and twisting.
+Liz co-writes the issues along with Slavik and Jack and brings a new perspective and absurdist humor to ensure our world stays as unique and true to the source material as possible while introducing fresh ideas to keep the plot exciting and twisting.

 ...